 First issued in 2012, The Report on the Status of Women & Girls in California™ is the most authoritative and comprehensive compilations of current research focusing on the issues and trends affecting the more than 19 million women and girls who call California home.

-Now in it’s seventh year, The Report on the Status of Women & Girls in California™ is prepared annually by Mount Saint Mary’s University faculty experts and published through our Center for the Advancement of Women.
+Now in it’s eighth year, The Report on the Status of Women & Girls in California™ is prepared annually by Mount Saint Mary’s University faculty experts and published through our Center for the Advancement of Women.
 Its analysis includes demographics; educational attainment; employment and earnings; poverty; media; business leadership; political representation; physical and mental health; violence; and veterans.

 As a women’s university, Mount Saint Mary’s is committed to ensuring that women are afforded equal opportunities to engage in society.
 To demonstrate this commitment, we launched The Center for the Advancement of Women in January 2017, to serve as a hub for gender equity research, advocacy and leadership development.
 We are driven by the fact that this research is regularly used by community advocates, educators and legislators to effect change across California and beyond.

 For a full list of Report resources visit our Take Action Page.

 Interested in developing a special research project or in bringing The Report on the Status of Women and GirlsTM to your community?

 The Release Event

 The release of The Report gathers over 1,000 people each year, including representatives from the corporate, nonprofit, political and educational fields.
 The event is an opportunity to share the valuable Report findings with the public, provide additional context through our illustrious speakers, and to foster conversation about issues affecting women and girls to inspire action in addressing continuing inequalities and gender gaps.
 Each attendee receives a summary of the Report with key insights and steps to take action within their companies and communities.